 Any one of these circumstances would make it hard to bring a clear, creative and present mind to the outcomes you’re working towards.

-Each of these situations, and many more, can quickly and understandably take mental priority over any work objectives and the absence of empathy from leadership will drive up disengagement.
+Each of these situations can quickly take mental priority over any work objectives and the absence of empathy from leadership will drive up disengagement.